ChestNut9803/CLIP-based-text-to-image-retrieval-and-0-shot-labels-classification-with-LoRA/README.md

 ## How to view the code?
-Because there is some errors happened in the rendering of Github, so please just download the "CLIP(LoRA)medical.ipynb"
+Because there are some errors happened in the rendering of Github, so please just download the "CLIP(LoRA)medical.ipynb"

 ## Key Features